zeeshanshamsuddeen/todo-list-test/README.md

   "text" : "yyyyy"
 }`

-  Add a new task to the database.
+  Add a new task to the database with the Task ID of the parent(optional).

 - `GET: /api/v1/tasks?level=1&id=xxxx`

-  Get the list of tasks at a particular level and Task ID(optional).
+  Get the list of tasks/sub-tasks of a parent Task ID(optional) and which at a particular level.

 - `GET: /api/v1/tasks/:id`